ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - the subject information being requested in the `subject` request parameter
 - any additional requested information defined by extensions of this protocol

-The AS needs to determine what authorizations will be required to fulfill this request.
+The AS determines what authorizations and consents are required to fulfill this requested delegation.
 The details of how the AS makes this determination are out of scope for this document.
-However, there are several common patterns defined and supported by GNAP.
+However, there are several common patterns defined and supported by GNAP for fulfilling these requirements, including information send by the client instance, information gathered through the interaction process, and information supplied by external parties.
+An individual AS can define its own policies and processes for deciding when and how to gather the necessary authorizations and consent.

-The client instance can supply supplementary information to declare its right to the stated delegation, including:
+The client instance can supply information indicating that the client instance has the right to be granted the requested delegation immediately, including:

 - the identity of the client instance, known from the presented keys or associated identifiers
 - the identity of the end user presented in the `user` request parameter
 - any additional information presented by the client instance in the request, including any extensions

+The AS will verify this presented information in the context of the client instance's request and can only trust the information as much as it trusts the presentation and context of the information.
-If the AS determines that the information presented in the initial request is sufficient for granting the requested access, the AS MAY return the positive results immediately in its [response](#response) with access tokens and subject information objects.
+If the AS determines that the information presented in the initial request is sufficient for granting the requested access, the AS MAY return the positive results immediately in its [response](#response) with access tokens and subject information.

 If the AS determines that additional runtime authorization is required, the AS can either deny the request outright or use a number of means at its disposal to gather that authorization from the appropriate ROs,